Skip to main content

 Reports and publications

 In September 2025, we published our regulatory simplification report.
-The report sets out our progress on initiatives and seeks a broad range of views on how we can more efficiently and effectively administer the law in the areas we regulate, how we can make it easier to interact with us, and how we can simplify guidance, legislative instruments and forms.
+The report set out our initiatives and sought a broad range of views on how we can more efficiently and effectively administer the law in the areas we regulate, how we can make it easier to interact with us, and how we can simplify guidance, legislative instruments and forms.

 ASIC Simplification Consultative Group